History of the Palace

 World War II was the most tragic period in the history of the Building.
 During the Warsaw Uprising the Palace was a defence point manned by the Parasol scouting battalion.
 On 27 August 1944, three German planes dropped bombs which turned the residence into ruin.

 The reconstruction was started in 1948 and lasted until 1961, when the Palace was handed over to shelter the most valuable collections of the National Library which survived the war.
-At present, there are two units of the National Library operating in the Palace: The Old Print Department and the Manuscript Department.

 In the years 2014–2016, it underwent thorough revitalisation under the “Conservation and revitalization of the Krasiński Palace (Palace of the Commonwealth) in Warsaw – European 2014–2016 century cultural heritage” Project, co-financed with the funds of the 2009–2014 EEA Financial Mechanism and domestic funds.

 History of the Palace of the Commonwealth (Krasiński Palace)